 It is immediately apparent that Colombia is a beautiful country.
 The stunning landscapes, the

 soaring mountains, and the colorful colonial buildings are all incredible.
 What is even more apparent, however, is the kindness of its people and their desire to make you enjoy your time here.
 I have never been anywhere in the world where locals were so interested in what you think of their country.
 There is such an eagerness to show the world how amazing their country is that you can feel it.
 After only a week, I´m convinced.
 And it won´t be long before you start seeing newspaper and magazine articles popping up everywhere about this beautiful place and its beautiful people.
-And about the dangers of not wanting to leave.
+And about the

 No comments: